knpuniversity/blog/drupaler-learn-symfony.rst

 1) Code
 ~~~~~~~

-Simply put: Drupal 8 and Symfony share a lot of code called components (think,
+Simply put: Drupal 8 and Symfony share *a lot* of code, called components
-little PHP libraries).
+(think, little PHP libraries).
 You can see these right inside the `Drupal core on GitHub`_
 and Symfony documents these individually (`Symfony Components`_).
 If you
 use Symfony right now, you're using a lot of code from Drupal 8.